Goldman Sachs JBWere - Account Based PensionInformation shown is for the rated option.

 The Account Based Pension division of Goldman Sachs & JBWere Superannuation Fund opened in 2008 to provide a retirement income product for members.
 A minimum initial investment of $20,000 is required to join this product.

-Goldman Sachs & JBWere Superannuation Fund???s Account Based Pension offering consists of a single, default option, which aims to generate a total net return of at least 4% above inflation over a 10 year rolling period.
-The fund's Balanced option has underperformed the SuperRatings Index in the short and long term.
+Goldman Sachs & JBWere Superannuation Funds Account Based Pension offering consists of a single, default option, which aims to generate a total net return of at least 4% above inflation over a 10 year rolling period.
+The Trustee generally manages their investments internally and has no external investment managers appointed, other than underlying wholesale managed funds in certain assets classes.
+The fund's Balanced option has performed above the SuperRatings Index over the long term.